Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzDdosProtectionPlan.md

 EnableVmProtection     : false
 ```

-First, we create a new DDoS Protection plan with the **New-AzureRmDdosProtectionPlan** command.
+First, we create a new DDoS Protection plan with the **New-AzDdosProtectionPlan** command.
 Second, we get the most updated version of the virtual network we want to associate with the plan.
 We update the property **DdosProtectionPlan** with a **PSResourceId** object containing a reference to the ID of the newly created plan.
 In this case, if we associate the virtual network with a DDoS protection plan, we can also set the flag **EnableDdosProtection** to true.
-Finally, we persist the new state by piping the local variable into **Set-AzureRmVirtualNetwork**.
+Finally, we persist the new state by piping the local variable into **Set-AzVirtualNetwork**.

 ## PARAMETERS